Multi River Expedition Nepal – Epic 13-Day Ultimate Rafting & Kayaking Adventure

 FAQs About Multi River Expedition

-What is the challenge of going on the multi river expedition of 13 days?
+What are the major challenges of going on the Multi River Expedition of 13 days?

-What are the pros of a multi river expedition of 13 days in Nepal?
+What are the pros & cons of a Multi River Expedition of 13 days in Nepal?

 Is river rafting safe for all ages?

 No, river rafting is not safe for all ages.
 The age limit for river rafters is eight years and above.
-An elderly person may not be able to complete the rafting journey as successfully as a young person.
-You always have to be cautious about taking either a child or a person of an older age group on a trip like this one.
+Similarly, an older adult may not be able to complete the rafting journey as successfully as a young person.
+The reason behind this is the physical limitations of children and older adults.
+River rafting safety depends on fitness level, health condition, and the chosen river grade.
+You always have to be cautious about taking either a child or an older person on a trip like the 13 days Multi River Expedition in Nepal.

 Can I camp throughout the rafting trip?